Vada Chennai: Plot

-After Anbu and Kannan killed Pazhani, Thambi sent them to Guna.
-While Guna tells the two to leave to someplace afar, Guna's wife Chandra convinces Guna to send his own brother Shankar in Anbu's place to prison, as it will benefit everyone.
-Guna accepts and Anbu and Kannan are placed on boats for safety.
-Senthil murders Shankar in prison within two days, leading to Anbu pledging his life to Guna.
-Sometime later, while trying to confirm a party post, Senthil surrenders himself to the cops and calls for a truce with Guna, but Guna discovers that Senthil has requested Guna and Velu's names to the police hit list.
-Meanwhile, Anbu goes to Padma's house to ask for her hand, which her father refuses.
-But with help from Kannan, he brings Padma to his home.
-At the same time, Guna calls Anbu to help him and provides him with a plan to gain Senthil's trust in prison and subsequently kill him.
+After Anbu and Kannan eliminate Pazhani, Thambi arranges for them to be sheltered by Guna.
+While Guna initially plans to send the two men far away for their safety, his wife Chandra persuades him to instead send his own brother, Shankar, to prison in Anbu’s place arguing that the move would benefit everyone involved.
+Guna agrees, and Anbu and Kannan are placed on boats and sent into hiding.
+Within two days, Shankar is murdered in prison by Senthil while engaged in a compromising act with Raju.
+Devastated and guilt-ridden, Anbu vows his loyalty to Guna for life.
+Later, as Senthil seeks to secure a party leadership position, he surrenders to the authorities and proposes a truce with Guna.
+However, Guna soon discovers that Senthil has secretly submitted both his and Velu’s names to the police hit list.
+Meanwhile, Anbu approaches Padma's family to request her hand in marriage.
+Her father refuses, but with Kannan’s help, Anbu brings Padma to his home regardless.
+Simultaneously, Guna summons Anbu and outlines a plan for him to enter prison, gain Senthil’s trust, and ultimately eliminate him.

-2000: Anbu is bailed out of prison by Guna but tells him that he does not want to work for Guna and wants to hone carrom players instead.
+2000: Anbu is bailed out of prison by Guna, but tells him that he does not want to work for Guna and wants to hone carrom players instead.
 Anbu then marries Padma.

 2003: At a coming-of-age ceremony for Thambi's daughter, a road contractor requests Guna and Senthil to come together to help in evicting people from Anbu's hamlet with the promise of houses and jobs.
-Anbu's friend and Bank officer Hameed have petitioned against the project, and Guna requests Anbu's help to talk Hameed out of it.
-Anbu then tells everything to Padma, including Rajan's story and how he had fought for the local people.
+Anbu's friend Hameed, a bank officer, has petitioned against the project, and Guna requests Anbu's help to talk to Hameed.
+Later, Anbu then tells everything to Padma, including Rajan's story and how he had fought for the local people.